It looks like you are using an old version of your browser and some features of our website might not work properly.

 All RSPCA Approved products at Coles are marked with an RSPCA Approved Farming Scheme logo.

 Following extensive work with our pork suppliers, all Coles Brand fresh pork is sow stall free and free from artificial growth promotants.
-This was a first for an Australian supermarket.
+This was a first for an Australian major supermarket.

 It means that all Coles Brand fresh pork, ham and bacon are sourced from farms that only use gestation stalls for a maximum of 24 hours, as opposed to the industry standard of 10 days.
 This major animal welfare initiative means that approximately 34,000 mother pigs are no longer kept in small, single-pig stalls for long periods.